soumilibhuniacs2002-hub/Diabetes-ML/README.md

 <p align="justify">
 The project can be further enhanced by testing the models on larger and more diverse datasets, exploring additional Machine Learning and Deep Learning algorithms, improving model interpretability, and completing the user-friendly application.
 Future development will also focus on improving personalized recommendations, implementing appropriate data privacy and security measures, and conducting extensive testing and validation before considering potential real-world healthcare applications.
-</p>- Test the models on larger and more diverse datasets.
+</p>- Test larger and more diverse datasets.
 - Explore additional Machine Learning and Deep Learning algorithms.
 - Improve model interpretability and explainability.
 - Complete the user-friendly application.